This post created by ignored player and thus hidden.

 What items can I buy?
 How does it affect my gameplay?

-Are there unique features planned exclusively for paid players?
+Are there unique features available exclusively for paid players?

 Can I sell the weapons / armor / items I find for Enkord Cash?